Tom Bombadil: Concept and creation

 Tolkien commented further that "even in a mythical Age there must be some enigmas, as there always are.
 Tom Bombadil is one (intentionally)".
 In a letter to Stanley Unwin, Tolkien called Tom Bombadil the spirit of the vanishing landscapes of Oxfordshire and Berkshire.
 However, this 1937 letter was in reference to works which pre-dated the writing of The Lord of the Rings.

 Tolkien said little of Tom Bombadil's origins, and the character does not fit neatly into the categories of beings Tolkien created.
 Bombadil calls himself the "Eldest" and the "Master".
 He claims to remember "the first raindrop and the first acorn", and that he "knew the dark under the stars when it was fearless—before the Dark Lord came from Outside".
 When Frodo asks Goldberry just who Tom Bombadil is, she responds simply by saying "He is".
-Some critics have taken this dialogue as a reference to God's statement "I Am that I Am" in the Book of Exodus, but Tolkien explicitly rejected this.
+Some critics have taken this dialogue as a reference to God's statement "I Am that I Am" in the Book of Exodus, an idea which Tolkien denied as an influence.